wintercms/docs/setup-installation.md

 Winter CMS has some server requirements for web hosting:

-- PHP version 7.2 or higher
+- PHP version 8.0 or higher (recommended: 8.1)
 - PDO PHP Extension (and relevant driver for the database you want to connect to)
 - cURL PHP Extension
 - OpenSSL PHP Extension